pes18fan/json-parser/README.md

 parsing?"
 So I spent a few hours trying to do it.
 And thankfully, as it turns out, I can indeed do it.

-Unfortunately this isn't recursive descent yet, so it's not yet confirmed whether I can do that.
+Unfortunately this isn't recursive descent, so it's not confirmed whether I can do that.
+Yet.